dluc/jmespath.site/docs/tutorial.rst

 MultiSelect
 ===========

-Up to this point, we've looked at JMESPath expressions that help to pare down a JSON document into just the elements you're interested in.
+Up to this point, we've looked at JMESPath expressions that help to parse down a JSON document into just the elements you're interested in.
 This next concept, :ref:`multiselect lists <multiselectlist>` and :ref:`multiselect hashes <multiselecthash>` allow you to create JSON elements.